F93

 - Check lock switches:

-- Test continuity of lock/unlock switches while manually moving the latch.
+- Test the continuity of the lock/unlock switches while manually moving the latch.

-- Replace if switches do not change state.
+- Replace if the switches do not change state.

 - Harness continuity: